chaunceygardiner/weewx-weatherboard/docs/reading-the-board.md

 UV, solar radiation and air quality show only on a station that has them — see [`show_uv`, `show_radiation`, `show_aqi`](configuration.html#show_uv-show_radiation-show_aqi) — and feels like only where WeeWX can compute it.
 A panel with nothing to show is left out, and its row closes up.
+Without feels like, outside and dew point share the top row, a size larger.

 ## The split-flap board